cockpit-project/cockpit/images/kubernetes/README.md

 In addition to the above rpms, the following is added from this repo to the container:

- * **simple-shell:** A cockpit javascript package.
-Replaces the standard cockpit shell with one that does not expect to have access to the host system.

  * **cockpit-kube-launch:** The container command, prepares the approprite cockpit configuration and launches cockpit-ws.

  * **cockpit-kube-auth:** Spawned for each login, it verifies the users login credentials and on success launches cockpit-stub.
 For more information on how cockpit supports this see https://github.com/cockpit-project/cockpit/blob/master/doc/authentication.md